Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 Either way, it’s important to understand the ramifications of selling your home with an existing lien.
 Let’s take a look at what it means to have a tax lien on your home and strategies available to home sellers.

-Note that the IRS and each state has their own laws and regulations on how tax liens are handled, and you can’t simply sell your home if they’ve placed the lien on your property.
+Note that the IRS and each state have their own laws and regulations on how tax liens are handled, and you can’t simply sell your home if they’ve placed the lien on your property.
 We’ll discuss this in more detail below.

 Homeowners with enough equity in their home – the difference between what they owe on their mortgages and what their home is worth – might choose to sell their homes and then pay off their back taxes from the proceeds of the sale.
 It’s one way to pay off unpaid taxes, though this method does require that homeowners sell their residence even if they’d prefer to stay in their home.